British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 ### 13. Expungement Proceedings

-**Rule 13.1.** In all actions that are expungement applications pursuant to Rule 5.4, the applicant shall only be subject to Rule 13.
+**Rule 13.1.** All actions that are expungement applications pursuant to Rule 5.4 shall only be subject to Rule 13.

 **Rule 13.2.** Applicants for expungement shall not claim a tort against any person.